 Educational Opportunities abound for college students at Brook Hill Farm.
-It is not only important to rehabilitate unwanted horses, but also to educate the public on equine welfare, and how horses can provide amazing benefits for people with disabilities.
+It is not only important to rehabilitate unwanted horses, but also to educate the public on equine welfare, and how horses can provide amazing healing benefits for people.
 Brook Hill Farm can help more horses through educating the public than the farm can physically house.
 The farm offers a unique opportunity for personal growth and equine education for college students, and is pleased to offer the following college programs.

 In collaboration with regional schools including Virginia Tech, Randolph College, University of Lynchburg, Sweet Briar, and Liberty University, the farm provides many opportunities for college students to participate in a variety of internships which earn them college credit in many fields.
 Brook Hill Farm averages 4-6 interns per semester.
 The internships are tailored to meet their individual needs.

 Students interested in Veterinary medicine are given their own “case load”, working closely with the Veterinarians and staff.
 These students will gain extensive experience working with the equines on the farm, which gives them valuable large animal experience that will help them when applying to Vet School.
 This internship can also help to meet the requirements for a Vet Tech degree.